ballerina-attic/loadbalancing-failover/README.md

 ## <a name="what-you-build"></a>  What you'll build

 You’ll build a web service with load balancing and failover mechanisms.
 To understand this better, you'll be mapping this with a real-world scenario of a book finding service.
-The book finding service will use three remote backends running three identical bookstore services to retrieve the book details.The failover and load balancing mechanisms help to balance the load among all the available remote servers.
+The book finding service will call one from the three identical bookstore backends to retrieve the book details.
+With this guide you'll be able to understand how failover and load balancing mechanisms helps to balance the load among all the available remote servers.

-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;

 ![Load Balancer](images/load_balancer_image1.png)

-&nbsp;
-&nbsp;
-&nbsp;

 **Request book details from book search service**: To search a new book you can use the HTTP GET request that contains the book name as a path parameter.